This Committee provides expert advice on recreational water quality.

-Associate Professor and Discipline Lead in Environmental Health, School of Medicine, Griffith University.
+Professor and Discipline Lead in Environmental Health, School of Medicine, Griffith University.
 Researcher with the Hopkins Centre and the Cities Research Institute.
 Expertise in environmental epidemiology, quantitative microbial risk assessment and risk management.

 Chief Research Scientist, CSIRO Land and Water, Lucas Heights.
 Expertise in microbiology, environmental contamination and risk assessments.

 - Involved in the development of toxicant guidelines for aquatic ecosystem protection for the Australian government, and am a member of several government and metals industry advisory committees, both nationally and internationally.
 This previously included chairing the SEPP waters and groundwaters of Victoria science advisory panel, which concluded in Dec 2016.

 - Chair the Management Committee for the Queensland Alliance for Environmental Health Science, a joint UQ and Qld Health centre.
 Member of the Independent Expert Committee on CSG and Large Coal Mining Development and a member of the Alligator Rivers Region Technical Committee (both for DAWE).